sparrc/cookbook/readme.md

 - 6-8 portions
 - 1 1/2 hour

+#### Ingredients:

 - Turkey liver and heart
-Simmer turkey liver and heart in small saucepan.
 - 1/2 cup Butter
 - 2 cups Coarsely chopped celery
 - 1 large Onion
-Melt butter in a large skiller over medium heat.
-Add celery and onion and saute for 10 minutes.
-Transfer to a large mixing bowl.
 - 1 lb Ground Sausage
-Cook sausage in skillet until brown, transfer to mixing bowl.
 - 1 lb Herb stuffing mix
 - 1 cup Wild rice, cooked
 - 1 cup Sliced almonds
 - 1/2 tsp Dried thyme
 - 1/2 tsp Black pepper
+- 1/2 cup Butter
+- 1/2 cup Brandy
+- 2 cups Chicken Broth

+#### Directions:

+1. Simmer turkey liver and heart in small saucepan.
+1. Melt butter in a large skiller over medium heat.
+Add celery and onion and saute for 10 minutes.
+Transfer to a large mixing bowl.
+1. Cook sausage in skillet until brown, transfer to mixing bowl.
-Add stuffing mix, cooked wild rice and almonds.
+1. Add stuffing mix, cooked wild rice and almonds.
 Finely dice Turkey liver and heart and add to stuffing mix.
 Stir.
 Add thyme and pepper.
-- 1/2 cup Butter
-- 1/2 cup Brandy
-- 2 cups Chicken Broth
-Heat butter and stock in a small saucepan just until butter melts.
+1. Heat butter and stock in a small saucepan just until butter melts.
 Pour over stuffing mixture and add the Brandy.
 Stuff turkey just before putting it in the oven.
 Leftover stuffing can be placed in a casserole and baked 1/2 hour to an hour, basting with turkey juices if possible.

 ________________________________________________________________________________